Aleister Crowley — "Having to talk destroys the symphony of silence."

 * Initial load can take up to 90 seconds — revising the preview in another color is nearly instant.

-"The soul is a microcosm of the universe."
+"The ritual is a dramatization of the will."

 English occultist who founded Thelema, wrote The Book of the Law (1904), and was branded 'the wickedest man in the world' by the British press.
 Closely associated with W.B.
 Yeats (fellow Hermetic Order of the Golden Dawn member who came to despise him).
 For an intellectual contrast, see G.K.
 Chesterton, English Christian apologist and Father Brown author — Chesterton and Crowley were Edwardian London contemporaries arguing for opposite metaphysical systems — Chesterton's restored-Christianity rationalism is the precise opposite of Crowley's 'Do what thou wilt' Thelema.